Welcome to SHAPE

 |Watch the recording of a previous webinar:

 view the SHAPE quick user guide in user resources.

-This new version of the SHAPE application requires a modern, standards-compliant, browser to run.
-We recommend the latest versions of Google Chrome, Firefox, Safari and Opera on a PC or Mac, or Internet Explorer 8, and 9 on a PC.
-The application will run in a basic mode in Internet Explorer v7 but unfortunately it's not been possible to ensure compatibility with Internet Explorer v6.
+The latest version of the SHAPE application requires a modern, standards-compliant, browser to run.
+We recommend the latest versions of Google Chrome, Firefox, Safari and Opera on a PC or Mac, or Internet Explorer 8 or later on a PC.
+The application will run in a basic mode in Internet Explorer v7.

 We detect that you are using unknown so you should be fine.

-You need a screen with a resolution of at least 1024x768 pixels, preferably 1280x800 pixels.
+You need a screen with a resolution of at least 1280x800 pixels.
 The application will use as much screen space as available to maximise the map display area and we recommend running it full screen mode.